 - Databases and information systems

-- Wireless and telecommunications
+- Wireless, mobile, and related telecommunications systems

 - Next generation mobile devices

 - Radio frequency communication circuits and systems

 - Digital signal processing

 Ryan has also represented clients in cases in various U.S. district courts and has practiced before the U.S. Patent Trial and Appeal Board (PTAB), and before the U.S. International Trade Commission (ITC).